Welcome!

 • Digitizing my handwritten journal entries

 I have journaled every day since April 15th, 2018.
-Each of these entries is written by hand, and is one full page of a Large Moleskin “Classic Notebook”.
+Each of these entries is one full page of a Large Moleskin “Classic Notebook”.
 With my handwriting size, this comes out to around 300 words that I write every day, by hand.
-In this post, I’ll explain the process that I’ve used to covert these handwritten entries into digitized text.
+In this post, I’ll explain the process that I’ve started to use to covert these handwritten entries into digitized text.

 • Good code review tips